Activision: Early years (1980–1982)

 Total sales for Activision were estimated at and revenues at ahead of its June 1983 initial public offering; at this point Activision had around 60 employees.
 Danny Goodman stated in Creative Computing Video & Arcade Games in 1983, "I doubt that there is an active [Atari 2600] owner who doesn't have at least one Activision cartridge in his library".
 The company completed its public offering in June 1983 on NASDAQ under the stock ticker AVSN.

 The video game market crash (1983–1988)

 The success of Activision, alongside the popularity of the Atari 2600, led to many more home consoles third-party developers as well as other home consoles.
 Activision produced some of its Atari games for the Intellivision and ColecoVision consoles, among other platforms.
-However, several new third-party developers also arose, attempting to follow the approach Activision had used but without the experience they had; according to Crane, several of these companies were founded with venture capital and hired programmers with little game design experience off the street, mass-publishing whatever product the developers had made.
+However, several new third-party developers also arose, attempting to follow the approach Activision had used but without the experience they had; according to Crane, several of these companies were founded with venture capital and hired programmers off the street who had little game design experience, mass-publishing whatever product the developers had made.
 This was a contributing factor to the video game crash of 1983.